Festivals and Events

 Simchat Torah celebrates the final reading of the year’s Torah Reading cycle and the beginning of the new cycle.

-Chanukah commemorates the re-dedication of the Second Temple after the Israelites defeated the Syrian-Greeks, as well as celebrates Messiah as the Light of the world.
+Chanukah commemorates the re-dedication of the Second Temple after the Israelites defeated the Syrian-Greeks, as well as celebrating Messiah as the Light of the world.

-Chanukah Devotionals Growing in the Light 2 2018 pdf a 2 week devotional and 8 Days of Chanukah a Candle lighting family devotional
+• Chanukah Devotionals Growing in the Light 2 2018 pdf a 2 week devotional

 “Every month on Rosh Chodesh and every week on Shabbat, everyone living will come to worship in My presence,” says ADONAI.
 (Isaiah 66:23)